sembian-m/LoadTime/docs/PRIVACY.md

 ### Data Sharing

-We do not share the statistics collected by "Page Load Time" with any third parties.
+We do not share the statistics collected by "Load Time" with any third parties.
 For more information about how Google handles this data, please refer to Google’s [Privacy Policy](https://policies.google.com/privacy).

 ### Data Security